argoproj/argo-events/docs/tutorials/06-circuit-and-switches.md

-# Circuit and Switches
+# Circuit and Switch
 In previous sections, you have been dealing with just a single dependency.
 But, in many cases, you want to wait for multiple events to occur and then trigger a resource which means you need a mechanism to determine which triggers to execute based on set of different event dependencies.
-This mechanism is supported through `Circuit` and `Switches`.
+This mechanism is supported through `Circuit` and `Switch`.

 <b>Note</b>: Whenever you define multiple dependencies in a sensor, the sensor applies
 a `AND` operation, meaning, it will wait for all dependencies to resolve before it executes triggers.
-`Circuit` and `Switches` can modify that behavior.
+`Circuit` and `Switch` can modify that behavior.

 ## Prerequisite
-Minio server must be set up in the `argo-events` namespace and it should be available at `minio-service.argo-events:9000`.
+Minio server must be set up in the `argo-events` namespace with a bucket called `test` and it should be available at `minio-service.argo-events:9000`.

 ## Circuit
 A circuit is a boolean expression.
 To create a circuit, you just need to define event dependencies in groups and the sensor will apply the circuit logic on those groups.
 If the logic results in `true` value, the sensor will execute the triggers else it won't.

+## Switch
+A switch is condition that applies on group of circuit groups.
+Through switch, you can micro manage the triggers.

 Consider a scenario where you have a `Webhook` and `Minio` gateway, and you want to trigger an Argo workflow if the sensor receives event from the `Webhook` gateway,